sugru is the new self-setting rubber for fixing, modifying and making stuff.

 The sugru gallery - this place belongs to you!
 This is where we publish the best of the fixes, mods, hacks and improvements sent to us by sugru users every month.
 Whether you're a pro, or just getting started, share your projects with us — you might even win some free sugru!

 Make a new camera lens cap Replace a lost one!

 I lost my camera lid in a crowd a few months ago.
-A search on the web to find the same kind of lid to adapt to my camera remained vain.
+A search on the web to find the same kind of lid to adapt to my camera remained in vain.
 So when I discovered sugru, I thought I might make a new lid for my camera.
-I remodeled the camera lid from pieces of plastic cut from a documents holder, so I could mould some sugru directly around the camera lens to allow it to perfectly fit without it sticking.
+I remodelled the camera lid from pieces of plastic cut from a documents holder, so I could mould some sugru directly around the camera lens to allow it to perfectly fit without sticking.

 After letting sugru cure for 24 hours, I removed my new camera lid from the lens.
 I found out that it was a bit too loose and would fall off too easily, so I added a tiny discreet pad of sugru to the bottom of the lens to make a grip to the lid, and that was it eventually.
 Just for fun, while the lid was curing, I engraved the brand of my camera onto it.
 Finally, I put a sugru sticker on the side of my camera, to show my pride to be a new sugru guru!
 Christine, France